Tearsheet

 Share Issuance

-• In October 2025, Lexeo Therapeutics closed an underwritten public offering and concurrent private placement, generating approximately $153.8 million in gross proceeds.
-This included the sale of 17,968,750 common shares at $8.00 per share in the public offering (approximately $143.8 million) and pre-funded warrants for 1,250,015 shares to Balyasny Asset Management in a private placement (approximately $10 million).
-This capital is expected to fund operations into 2028.
+• In October 2025, the company closed an underwritten public offering and a concurrent private placement, resulting in total gross proceeds of approximately $153.8 million.
+This included the sale of 17,968,750 shares in the public offering and pre-funded warrants for 1,250,015 shares in the private placement.

 Inbound Investments